 Located next to the cathedral is the Florence Baptistery which dates back to the 11th century, and the 85m high Giotto’s Campanile (bell tower).

 After exploring the piazza we waited in line to view the interior of the Duomo, which to my surprise wasn’t a very long wait.
 After seeing the beauty of the churches in Rome, the interior of the Florence Duomo was kind of plain.
 That’s not to say that the Gothic architecture isn’t magnificent.
 It just lacks the art that other churches have.
-The only part of the church that could match those of Rome is it’s magnificent Dome, which is covered in beautiful fresco artwork by Giorgio Vasari and Federico Zuccari.
+The only part of the church that could match those of Rome is its magnificent Dome, which is covered in beautiful fresco artwork by Giorgio Vasari and Federico Zuccari.

 Glad to have bought our tickets to the Uffizi Gallery earlier in the day, we skipped straight past the line of tourists to the advanced booking line, which only took about 10 minutes to get through and into the gallery.